-This is the percent of residents who required increased assistance with activities of daily living over time.
-Higher levels of dependence on staff for assistance with activities of daily living may indicate the erosion of a resident's medical condition.
+This is the percent of residents that needed additional assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-This indicates the percentage of residents who remained mobile levels over time.
-Optimizing mobility is usually a great sign for residents' well-being.
+This indicates the percentage of patients who maintained mobility over time.
+Preserving mobility can be a great sign for residents' well-being.

 Short-term Care: Rehospitalizations

 In Christian Rest Home Assoc, 13.78 Percentage of Residents Rehospitalized